Unite Against Racism

 We Unite Against Racism every day by raising awareness about the impact of institutional and structural racism and by building community among those who work for racial justice.

-Join us for Unite Against Racism: Cultivating Hope and Inspiring Action in the Era of Authoritarianism on Monday, April 28 at YWCA Evanston/North Shore.
+Join us for Unite Against Racism: Immigration, Race, and the future of the American Dream on Wednesday, April 29 at YWCA Evanston/North Shore.

 About Unite Against Racism: